membranefi/euroe-stablecoin/DEVELOPER.md

 ### Istanbul test coverage report

-A test coverage report generated with istanbuls is provided as `Test Coverage Report.pdf`
+A test coverage report generated with istanbul is provided as `Test Coverage Report.pdf`

 ### Slither reports